-5.5 One significant risk for the Council is the sharp increase in the cost of borrowing since June 2022.
-With the Council's ongoing Kings Quarter regeneration programme in progress there is risk of increased revenue pressures.
-For 2023/24 and 2024/25 these risks have been mitigated through the use of Leveling Up Funding and income as part of the development.
-Forecasts do expect borrowing costs to return to more sustainable levels in 2024/25 however this is something our treasury management will need to monitor closely.
+5.5 One significant risk continuing for the Council is the high cost of borrowing since June 2022.
+With the Council's ongoing Kings Quarter regeneration programme in progress there remains risk of increased revenue pressures.
+In 2024/25 these risks have been mitigated through the use of Leveling Up Funding and income as part of the development.
+Forecasts do expect borrowing costs to return to more sustainable levels in 2025/26 however this is something our treasury management will need to monitor closely.
 If this is not the case future plans will need to address these interest rate pressures.

-Local Government Finance Settlement 2023/24
+Local Government Finance Settlement 2024/25

-5.6 The Government published the provisional local government finance settlement for 2023-24 on 19 December 2022.
-A Policy Statement (12 December 2022) had already announced the key principles that ministers intended to use in the provisional settlement, and these remained unchanged in the settlement announcement.
+5.6 The Government published the provisional local government finance settlement for 2024-25 on 18 December 2023.
+A Policy Statement (5 December 2023) had already announced the key principles that ministers intended to use in the provisional settlement, and these remained unchanged in the settlement announcement.